 - 1 cup Silk Oat Yeah Unsweetened Oatmilk (sub for unsweetened alternative milk of choice)

 - Toast fennel seeds and red pepper in a skillet over medium for 2 minutes, stirring often, until fragrant.
 Transfer to a food processor.
 Add cremini and shiitake mushrooms; pulse until finely chopped.
 Transfer mixture to a bowl.
 Add onion and carrot to food processor; pulse until finely chopped.

 - Heat oil in a large pot over medium-high.
 Add mushroom mixture; cook 4 to 5 minutes, stirring occasionally, until golden-brown.
 Add onions and carrots; cook until softened, about 6 more minutes.
 Push vegetables to one side of the pan and add tomato paste, garlic, and rosemary to open side; cook until fragrant, about 2 minutes.
-Stir in wine to deglaze tomato paste side of pan and cook for 2 minutes, until some of the alcohol evaporates.
+Stir in wine to deglaze and cook for 2 minutes, until most of the alcohol evaporates.
 Stir in salt, pepper, walnuts, oatmilk, and tamari.
 Reduce heat to medium-low, and simmer, partially covered, while you prepare pasta.

 - Cook pasta in a large pot of boiling salted water until almost al dente, about 1 minute less than package directions.

 - Using tongs, transfer pasta to pot with sauce.
 Add 1 cup pasta cooking liquid and cook, stirring often, until pasta is al dente and sauce is clinging to pasta, about 2 minutes.
 Remove from heat; taste and adjust seasoning as needed (it may need more salt).
 Divide into each of 6 bowls and garnish with basil, if desired.